-5 Specifically, the Memorandum of Understanding called for monitoring electricity imports into the RGGI participating states commencing from the start of the RGGI CO2 Budget Trading Program and reporting the results of such monitoring on an annual basis beginning in 2010.

-6 The report also specified requested changes that were made to generator attribute tracking systems for ISO-NE and PJM to facilitate RGGI monitoring.
-The report is available at il_report_final_3_14_07.pdf.
+7 Specifically, the MOU called for monitoring electricity imports into the RGGI participating states from the start of the RGGI CO2 Budget Trading Program and reporting the results of such monitoring on an annual basis beginning in 2010.
+8 The report also specified requested changes that were made to generator attribute tracking systems for ISO-NE and PJM to facilitate RGGI monitoring.
+The report is available at il report final 3 14 07.pdf.

-7 This report for 2017 is the sixth of the annual monitoring reports to review the data as a nine-state program after New combined heat and power and solar photovoltaics).
-The electric generation MWh output that is used on-site is not included in the monitoring results.8
+and power and solar photovoltaics).
+The electric generation MWh output that is used onsite is not included in the monitoring results.9